casperykchan/blog/java/005_java_pass_by_what.md

 ```
 one = two;
 ```
-has no effects on the passed parameter, it proves that it is pass-by-copy.
+has no effects on the passed parameter, it proves that it is pass-by-value.

 Weird.
 The answers seem to be contradicting to each other!